 For the vast majority of people, getting a loan on a rental house will result in the borrower getting a conventional loan.
 While it is possible to secure a commercial loan, these loans are generally reserved for large properties such as an entire condo building or an apartment complex.

 Type of Terms

-Investment property loans are offered with either a fixed term for the duration of the loan or an adjustable rate that will usually have a short fixed period from 1 to 5 years.
-After that adjustment period the rate will be fixed for the remaining life of the loan.
+Investment property loans are offered with either a fixed term for the duration of the loan or an adjustable-rate that will usually have a short fixed period from 5 to 10 years.
+After that fixed period, the rate will be adjustable for the remaining life of the loan.

 Maximum Number of Loans

-It is possible for a borrower to have up to 4 individual conventional loans.
+It is possible for a borrower to have up to 10 financed properties.
 The borrower must document their income and prove that they can afford the payments on all of the mortgage loans.
-Already Own 4 Investment Properties?
-Financing is STILL Available for More

 In order to protect borrowers from buying more than they can afford, the income rules are a bit conservative.
 If a person is buying their first investment property, one of the two rules will be applied: